lsst-ts/ts_observatory_control/doc/user-guide/user-guide.rst

 Following are a couple of examples of how to use the :py:meth:`enable <lsst.ts.observatory.control.RemoteGroup.enable>` method.

+..
+TODO: (DM-26261) Add/Document feature to inspect all settings from all components in a group.

 This will inspect the ``settingVersions`` event from all CSCs in the `ATCS` group to determine the ``settingsToApply`` for each one of them.

 .. code:: python